wyne-ybanez/Weathertop-v2/README.md

 ## Testing

 The web app has been tested by creating a test account and inputting a test station and test reading.
-This data has been successfully saved and this is reflected on 'admin.html' or at 'localhost:9000/@db' when viewing the site during development.
+This data has been successfully saved and this is reflected on 'localhost:4000' when viewing the site during development.

 ## Technologies used: